 Canticle for Innocent Comedians

-Masks required at all times while inside CPA venues during the 21/22 season.
-For additional health and safety information and more, visit our FAQ page.
+For current health and safety information and more, visit our FAQ page.

 About the Artists

 MARTHA GRAHAM (1894–1991) is recognized as a primal artistic force of the 20th century, alongside Picasso, James Joyce, Stravinsky, and Frank Lloyd Wright.
 In 1998, TIME magazine named Martha Graham “Dancer of the Century,” and People magazine named her among the female “Icons of the Century.”
 As a choreographer, she was as prolific as she was complex.
 She created 181 ballets and a dance technique that has been compared to ballet in its scope and magnitude.
 Her approach to dance and theater revolutionized the art form and her innovative physical vocabulary has irrevocably influenced dance worldwide.

 MORE ABOUT MARTHA GRAHAM